Can A Hammer Drill Be Used as a Chisel?

 4. Long-term corrosion resistance

-When you look at the chisel on the market, you can see that the chisel type and the product raw material have a manufacturer-specific size.
+When you look at the chisel on the market, you can see that the chisel type and the raw material of the product have manufacturer-specific sizes.

 TypeSize